Clinical nutrition

 Clinical nutrition centers on the prevention, diagnosis, and management of nutritional changes in patients linked to chronic diseases and conditions primarily in health care.
 Clinical in this sense refers to the management of patients, including not only outpatients at clinics and in private practice, but also inpatients in hospitals.
 It incorporates primarily the scientific fields of nutrition and dietetics.
 Furthermore, clinical nutrition aims to maintain a healthy energy balance, while also providing sufficient amounts of nutrients such as protein, vitamins, and minerals to patients.

 Dietary needs and disease processes

 Normally, individuals obtain the necessary nutrients their bodies require through normal daily diets that process the foods accordingly within the body.
 Nevertheless, there are circumstances such as disease, distress, stress, and so on that may prevent the body from obtaining sufficient nutrients through diets alone.
 In such conditions, a dietary supplementation specifically formulated for their individual condition may be required to fill the void created by the specific condition.
-This can come in form of Medical Nutrition.
+This can come in the form of Medical Nutrition.